 I have no excessive over concern or personal vested interest in how efficient censorship was or was not.
 My only interest initially was to learn why, then point out that it was not totally impossible or out of the question for letters of any kind, the ones to my father or anybody else, to slip through the censorship process unopened.
 If the letters had been opened by any means I would not have known if it had been done by censors and censors only, by my father, by both, or by the hands of others.
 In the fact that all three letters had NEVER been opened after they were posted means that NOBODY had ever been privy to the contents of the information inside until I read them.

 It is my contention that after my grandmother on my father's side received the letters from India, in that they were addressed to my father, upon collecting the three of them, she simply placed them unopened in the large envelope and mailed them off to my family home in California.
 The envelope apparently arrived sometime after my mother's death, we moved, and my father disappeared.
 It was then most likely routinely "returned to sender" via the post office, only later to be found by my uncle when he traveled to Pennsylvania upon the death of his mother.
 The reason the large manila envelope raises concerns is because when my cousin found it, it too, had NOT been opened.
 Most likely what happened was when the envelope was returned to my grandmother, she knowing what was in it because she was the one who sent it, simply threw it into her junk without any need to open it, possibly thinking she would give it to my dad when she saw him.
 When he never showed up, having the large envelope must have slipped from her mind and she just forgot about it.
+Then upon her death, after finding the unopened large envelope addressed to my dad, my uncle must have passed it along to him, and of which, even then he never opened it or read the letters, only to end up in the trunk I delivered to my uncle in July, 1972.

 I am unable to confirm all of the above because my cousin, after opening the envelope cut out the section with the stamps thinking they might be of some value, then disposed of the envelope.
 The section with the stamps had a postmark alright, but no sign of a "return to sender" imprint which must have been somewhere on the main body of the envelope.
+If you haven't done so already from one of the earlier footnotes, please see:

 WHERE ARE THE LETTERS NOW?